mytarget-test-team/seismograph/docs/case.rst

 ====

 Case class is abstraction platform for your test script.
-It can be as function for usability only.
+It can to be as function for usability only.
 So, example usage is below.

 Simple usage
 ------------

-Case can be as:
+Case can to be as:
     * class
     * function
     * static function